RickWang-wh/BookNotes/The Power of Habit.md

 - There's nothing you can't do if you get the habits right.

 ## I. The habit loop - How Habits Work
+- Over time, the loop——**cue, routine, reward**; cue, routine, reward——becomes more and more automatic.
+The cue and reward become interwined until a powerful sense of anticicipation and craving emerges.
+- Habits aren't destiny.
+Habits can be ignores, changed, or replaces.
+- When a habit emerges, the brain stops fully participating in decision making.